kaltura/platform-install-packages/doc/rpm-cluster-deployment-instructions.md

 ### The Batch node
 Batch in Kaltura represents the machines running all async operations.
 To learn more, read: [Introduction to Kaltura Batch Processes](http://knowledge.kaltura.com/node/230).

-It is strongly recommended that you install at least 2 Sphinx nodes for redundancy.
+It is strongly recommended that you install at least 2 batch nodes for redundancy.

 ```
 # rpm -Uhv http://installrepo.kaltura.org/releases/kaltura-release.noarch.rpm